throughput-ec/github_scrapers/github_purposes/README.md

 ### Informational

 This is primarily things like websites.

+## Repositories and Their Classifications

+Things can have multiple categories.

 DB                                                            | Repo                                                                                                            | Repo Class | Notes
 ------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------- | ---------- | -----